-Strategy
+Strategy and Environment

-About Our Strategy and Environment Faculty And Research
+About Our Strategy and Environment Faculty and Research

 Strategic management helps improve and grow the performance of a firm, which involves establishing the firm’s goals and objectives, formulating its competitive and growth strategies, developing and allocating strategic resources, organizing internal and external governance arrangements, and measuring organizational performance.
 The Strategy and Environment (S&E) area at Rice Business takes a unique approach in integrating the market and nonmarket environments of a firm to facilitate the formulation and implementation of its strategy.